2qx/vermont.cool/no-pox/README.md

 - A single modern case of smallpox is a global health emergency.

-- The Centers for Disease Control (CDC) is responsible for positive identification, initial response, coordinating containment of a case of smallpox.
+- The Centers for Disease Control (CDC) is responsible for positive identification, initial response, and coordinating containment of a case of smallpox.

 - The Department of Health and Human Services (HHS) is responsible for distribution of vaccines from the Strategic National Stockpile (SNS).